-Chairman, Managing Director and CEO
+Mr. Prahaladbhai Shivrambhai Patel Chairman, Managing Director and CEO

-and CEO of our Company.
+Prahaladbhai Shivrambhai Patel, aged 57 years, is the Chairman and Managing Director and CEO of our Company.
 He holds a bachelor's degree in civil engineering from Saurashtra University.
 Prior to incorporation of our Company, he had been carrying on the business of civil construction by way of a proprietorship firm.
 He has over 22 years of experience in the business of construction and has played a significant role in the development of our business.
 He has also been featured in the book titled "Business Game Changers: Shoonya se Shikhar" authored by Prakash Biyani.
 He has also been awarded by the Gujarat Innovation Society with 'The Dena Bank Hercules Award' for Innovative and Quality in the India's Construction and Infrastructure Sector.
 He has also received the 'Most Respected Entrepreneur Award - Construction' by Hurun Report India.